outdreamer/build-a-cure-1/docs/example_output/test_cases.md

 - to lower creatinine:
     - avoid:
-      - creatine, nsaids, vanadium, diuretics, arginine tends to increase the liver’s production of creatine
+      - potassium, sodium, phosphorus, creatine, nsaids, ace inhibitors, vanadium, diuretics, arginine tends to increase the liver’s production of creatine
-      - foods like meat, dairy, chocolate, almonds/walnuts/peanuts/pumpkin/sesame, tofu, egg whites, seaweed, spirulina, & gelatin will raise creatinine
+      - foods like meat, dairy, chocolate, nuts, soy, eggs, seaweed, spirulina, & gelatin will raise creatinine

+    	- The amino acids methionine, arginine, & glycine are processed in the kidneys to produce guanidinoacetic acid, which is then sent to the liver where it is converted to another amino acid called creatine.
+Creatinine is a waste byproduct of metabolizing creatine

-    - try: fiber, chitosan, salvia, chamomile, nettle, dandelion root, cinnamon, siberian ginseng, corn silk, sage, chinese rhubarb
+    - try: water, alpha lipoic acid, vitamin c, cucumber, fiber, chitosan, salvia, chamomile, nettle, dandelion root, cinnamon, siberian ginseng, corn silk, sage, chinese rhubarb

 - to lower phosphorus:
 	- eat: coconut, almond milk